tamasgal/km3pipe/docs/data_structures.rst

-KM3Pipe concept
+Data Structures
 ===============

-Basic data structures
+Basic Data Structures
 ---------------------

 This section describes the basic data structures which a **pump**